legends2k/blog/content/note/arch_config.md

 1. Log out and in mouse cursor frozen
 2. Screen locker with tty security but also works with Xfce4
-  + xlockmore/xflock4 doesn’t work -- even when entering the correct password, it says _failed attempt_!
 3. Scroll neutralizing at all places

 For the first run, make sure to set the _Session_ and _Locale_; not doing so led to a loop.